Are you struggling to set yourself apart from the crowd in the accounting industry?

-As an accounting firm, you could benefit from a news section on your website.
-We normally wouldn’t suggest sharing news, but as accountants, sharing financial news will be useful to your clients.
+You could benefit from a news section on your website as an accounting firm.
+We typically wouldn’t suggest sharing news, but as accountants, sharing financial news will be helpful to your clients.
 This will be especially useful if you can take financial news and “translate” it from finance-speak into everyday terms that your audience can understand.

 Run PPC ads

-Running pay-per-click-ads is a great fit for any accounting firm, you just need to be clever about where you place them and the kind of targeting you use.
+Running pay-per-click-ads is an excellent fit for any accounting firm.
+You just need to be clever about where you place them and the targeting you use.

 Social media ads